raman325/ha-zoom-automation/README.md

 11. Now click on `Add events`.
 From this menu, you can choose what events you want to subscribe to.
 To use the `binary_sensor` provided by the integration, you would go to the `User Activity` event type and check the box next to `User's presence status has been updated`.
 If you want to get more details about when you start a meeting, add `Start Meeting` under `Meeting`.
 12. Make note of the `Verification Token` on the `Feature` page as you will need it for your configuration later.
 13. Once you are done, click `Done`, then `Save` the subscription before hitting `Continue`.
 14. The `Scopes` section should have already be updated to include at least one permission based on the events you choose to monitor.
 If you want to use the `binary_sensor`, you will need to add another scope so that the initial status of your sensor is set correctly, otherwise the integration will naively restore your last state on restart.
-To do this, click `Add Scopes` in the top right of the main page, go to the `Chat` section, enable the checkbox next to `View current user's chat contact information` (the scope is called `chat_contact:read`) and click `Done`.
+To do this, click `Add Scopes` in the top right of the main page, go to the `Team Chat` section, enable the checkbox next to `View current user's team chat contact information` (the scope is called `chat_contact:read`) and click `Done`.
 Click `Continue` to save what you did.
 15. You are now ready to configure Home Assistant!

 ### Install the Zoom integration via HACS